Want your next fundraising campaign to be a success?

 No matter what kind of emotional appeal you choose for a campaign, it’s vital that you absolutely nail it.
-Without that emotional tug, your campaign will have a hard time getting off the ground.
+Without that emotional tug, your campaign will have difficulty getting off the ground.

 Obsess over it.
 Write it and rewrite it.
 Show it to others and get their feedback.
 Edit and simplify it until it’s simple, clear, and powerful.

-This is what you should be spending your time and energy on, not worrying about the right camera, microphone, or the right actors, or whatever.
+You should spend your time and energy on this, not worrying about the right camera, microphone, actors, or whatever.

 Hit your supporters in the heart, and they’ll support your campaign.